|

 large burned tree hole.
 Its white abdomen tip became very noticeable in the

 dark and black background.
-Only the male has the white tip, female is black.
+Only the male has the white tip, female is all black.

 -